-While no single installation procedure will apply to every faucet, a general procedure applies to most of them, except for those with "touchless" technology.
+While no single installation procedure applies to every faucet, the same general process applies to most of them except for those with "touch" or "touchless" technology.
 This feature requires special parts, and these supplemental parts are often particular to the faucet model.
 Most supplemental parts come in the box with the faucet, so you shouldn't have to do any extra shopping unless, of course, you're attempting a DIY retrofit of a used faucet from another part of the house or from a store that sells recycled building materials, such as Habitat for Humanity's ReStore.

 Things You'll Need